Your Pre Recruit Checklist

 - Candidate Skill and Aptitude Testing

-- Behavioral Interview Questions and Rated Responses
+- Behavioral Interview Questions and Rated Response Keys

 - Reference Checks

-For a confidential conversation focused on your current hiring process and ways our team could help you r team move faster and produce betting hiring results, contact our Partner Services and Solution team at 425-637-3312 or e mail us at firstname.lastname@example.org
+For a confidential conversation focused on your current hiring process and ways our team could help you team move faster and produce betting hiring results, contact our Partner Services and Solution team at 425-637-3312 or e mail us at firstname.lastname@example.org

 PACE Staffing Network is one of the Puget Sound’s premier staffing /recruiting agencies and has been helping Northwest employers find and hire employees based on the “right fit” for over 40 years.

-A 3 time winner of the coveted “Best in Staffing” designation , PACE is ranked in the top 2% of staffing agencies nationwide based on annual surveys of customer satisfaction.
+A 4 time winner of the coveted “Best in Staffing” designation , PACE is ranked in the top 2% of staffing agencies nationwide based on annual surveys of customer satisfaction.

 PACE services include temporary and contract staffing, temp to hire auditions, direct hire professional recruiting services, Employer of Record (payroll) services, and a large menu of candidate assessment services our clients can purchase a la carte.

-To learn more about how partnering with PACE will make a difference to how you find and hire employees, contact us at 425-637-3312 or e mail our Partner Solutions team at email@example.com.
+To learn more about how partnering with PACE will make a difference to how you find and hire employees, contact us at 425-637-3312 or e mail our Partner Services and Solutions team at email@example.com.